MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/dev-cross-plat/choosing-the-right-nuget-package.md

 ### PSReadLine

-[PSReadLine][PSReadLine], the PowerShell module that provides much of PowerShell's rich console experience, targets PowerShell Standard as a dependency rather than a specific PowerShell version, and targets the `net461` .NET runtime in its [csproj][csproj].
+[PSReadLine][20], the PowerShell module that provides much of PowerShell's rich console experience, targets PowerShell Standard as a dependency rather than a specific PowerShell version, and targets the `net461` .NET runtime in its [csproj][21].

 PowerShell 6+ supplies its own shim assemblies that allow a DLL targeting the `net461` runtime to "just work" when loaded in (by redirecting binding to .NET Framework's `mscorlib.dll` to the